-Moreover the I2C BUS line is used also for the management of some on board peripherals as the I/O expander and the possible RTC+SRAM option.
+Moreover the I2C BUS line is used also for the management of some on board peripherals as the possible RTC+SRAM option.

 A wide list of software examples explains the management of most common and diffused I2C BUS peripherals like A/D and D/A converters, display drivers, memories, temperature sensors, etc. With reference to these peripherals it can be examined the K51-AVR card, provided of technical manual (complete of electric diagram) and a complete set of examples in many different languages.